JGarza189/neuroblastoma-2025/README.md

 ## Running Simulations
 To run simulations and reproduce the results presented in this study:

-### 1. Navigate to the cloned GitHub repository
+### 1. Navigate to the Cloned GitHub Repository in Jupyter Notebook

-Using Jupyter Notebook, call the scripts as follows:
+Using Jupyter Notebook, load the scripts into your environment in the following order:

 ```
-1. Step Goobly glob ..

-2. Step boolly bob ..

-3. Navigate to the desired directory in the Jupyter interface.

-4. Step ooobly blob ..

-5. Save outputs manually to a `Desired/` directory.
+1. Script 1

+2. Script 2

+3. Script 3

+4. Script 4
 ```

-Simulations generated were ..
+Once loaded, run the simulations.
+If desired, export the outputs manually to a `Desired/` directory.

+Simulations generated include graphical outputs representing tumor and immune cell population dynamics over time under various treatment conditions.